-These declines are remarkable given that households typically work hard to keep their spending on a steady path.
+These declines are remarkable given that households typically work hard [WMT: What does “work hard” mean?
+Is this a conscious decision or just is consumption smoothing something that consumers do naturally?] to keep their spending on a steady path.
 The economy hadn’t seen drops in consumer spending like these since the early 1980s.
 [TO COME: discussion of how much of these declines can be explained by drop in wealth alone.
 Discussion will raise points that previous spending behavior shows that wealth declines can’t explain it all.
 Spending drops were too fast.
 Confidence played a big role.
 And, very likely, tightening up in credit markets played a role.
 Certainly, with better credit markets, more households would take advantage of refinancing which would leave more money every month to potentially increase spending.
-Need a discussion of the effect of government stimulus on consumer spending.]
+Need a discussion of the effect of government stimulus on consumer spending.].
+DHE [Over my dead body.
+You have no way to do any science on this.]]
+[WMT: Going to be hard to tease out different effects] .][PA when it comes to items like government stimulus, we need to describe facts of what it is and avoid debate (probably unresolvable re its effects – we have enough to sort thru in evaluating financial crisis and how it became an economic crisis][KH: (1) This is a hotly debated question.
+(2) I don’t know of any generally accepted consensus answer.
+(3) Please see my earlier comments about whether or not we will discuss policy actions taken to deal with the crisis.
+Recommendation: Drop reference to government fiscal stimulus (or revisit the broader question about whether the report will discuss policy actions taken.)]

 For years, of course, economists have lamented the nation’s low savings rates.
-Now they agree that savings shot up—and spending declined—too quickly during the crisis, curbing demand and slowing the recovery.
+Now they agree that savings shot up—and spending declined—too quickly [WMT: What does too quickly mean?
+This sounds like we are saying that consumers shouldn’t have begun saving as much as they did][KH: I assume there is broad agreement that savings dramatically increased and spending dramatically decreased beginning in late 2008, but “too quickly” is a judgment call and suggests comparison to some “proper” objective standard.
+Recommendation: Please back up “too quickly” or change the language to remove the judgment aspect.
+If there is a standard, and if a range of economists do agree the change in behavior was “too quick,” please provide evidence of this agreement.] during the crisis, curbing demand and slowing the recovery.